 Third Hand Smoke Policy

-In accordance with hospital policies, we cannot accept items from smoking homes to be donated to hospitalized infants.
+In accordance with hospital policies, items from smoking homes will not be donated to hospitals for use in the NICU.
 Research has proven that tobacco and tobacco smoke clings to furniture, clothes, walls.
 This is called “third hand smoke”.
 “Third hand smoke” cannot be adequately washed out of fabrics and thus raises the risks for many illness in children.
 Please see the March of Dimes website for more information.